BioSSA/BioSSA.github.io/02-noise_theory.markdown

 where `\(ξ_i\)` have standard normal distribution.

-Value of alpha is estimated as follows: logarithms of absolute values of residuals and ofsetted trend are considered, then they both ordered by the trend values and averaging prcedure performed.
+The value of `\(\alpha\)` is estimated as follows: logarithms of absolute values of residuals and offsetted trend are considered, then they both are ordered by the trend values and the averaging procedure is performed.
 There are following averaging methods:

-'none' means nothing averaging,
+1. 'none' means nothing averaging,
-'sliding-window' means sliding window averaging (default approach) with window length denoted by window argument, 'equal-break' and 'quantile-break' mean splitting all trend values into bins ('quantile-break' means bins with equal quantity of elements in each bin and 'equal-break' means equal size bins), correspondingly residuals splitting and averaging logarithmed residuals and trend values in each bin.
+1. 'sliding-window' means averaging by sliding windows (default approach) with window length denoted by window argument,
+1. 'equal-break' and 'quantile-break' means splitting all trend values into bins ('quantile-break' means bins with equal quantity of elements in each bin and 'equal-break' means equal size bins), correspondingly residuals splitting and averaging log-transformed residuals and trend values in each bin.

 Then linear regression on averaged logarithms is provided.
-Slope is alpha esimation and intercept is estimation of logarithm of the standard deviation of relative noise, i.e. `\(\sigma = \exp(Intercept)\)`.
+Slope provides the `\(\alpha\)` esimate and intercept is the estimate of logarithm of the standard deviation of relative noise, i.e. `\(\sigma = \exp(Intercept)\)`.